mrapp-ke/MLRL-Boomer/doc/index.md

 This document is intended for end users of our algorithms and developers who are interested in their implementation.
 In addition, the following links might be of interest:

 - For a detailed description of the methodology used by the algorithms, please refer to the {ref}`list of publications <references>`.
-- The source code maintained by this project can be found in the [Github repository](https://github.com/mrapp-ke/MLRL-Boomer).
+- The source code maintained by this project can be found in the [GitHub repository](https://github.com/mrapp-ke/MLRL-Boomer).
 - Issues with the software, feature requests, or questions to the developers should be posted via the project's [issue tracker](https://github.com/mrapp-ke/MLRL-Boomer/issues).

 ```{toctree}